What does CJAC stand for?

 What are the benefits of being a member?

-Members receive our Weekly Wrap-up of Sacramento activity during the state Legislative Session.
-Members also receive our quarterly Balance newsletter, with brief updates on important cases and legal reform news, important alerts that let you contact your legislators on key issues, have access to information on political candidates’ views on legal reform and who is contributing to them, and have access to background on judicial appointments around the state.
+Members receive our Weekly Wrap-up of Sacramento activity during the state legislative session.
+Members also receive our monthly Balance Newsletter, which includes brief updates on important cases and legal reform news, alerts on key pieces of legislation, information on political candidates’ views on legal reform and who is contributing to them, and background on judicial appointments around the state.